sandesh-patil/automation_test/README.md

 Introduction
 -----------

 Selenium + Cucumber-JVM framework aims for web automation testing.
 In this framework the acceptance criteria written in plain English are translated into the Java code by Cucumber.
 Selenium is used to drive the browser.
-Test parameters like URL, test data and message etc are managed by Yaml or properties files.
+Test parameters like URL, test data and message etc are managed by properties files.
 Finally cucumber html report is generated to display test result.

 Prerequisites
 -------------